 What are the most common items that have special coverage limits?

-You may need additional coverage for valuable items, such as jewelry, musical instruments and rare collections.
+You may need additional coverage for valuable items, such as jewellery, musical instruments and rare collections.

 Is tenant insurance mandatory in Canada?